Adventure & Adrenaline Tours & Trips in Sweden

 Eight days of self-guided paddling takes you to Häradskär lighthouse and Kupa Klint lookout in Saint Anna.
 The route meanders through Missj archipelago's bird sanctuaries and leads to abandoned copper mines on Fång island.

-Duration 8 days Destinations Saint Anna Archipelago, Aspoja, Kupa Klint, Missjo, Harstena, Hasko, Krakmaro, Häradskär Island Age Range 12 to 75 year olds Operator Do the North From
+Duration 8 days Destinations Saint Anna Archipelago, Aspoja, Kupa Klint, Missjo, Harstena, Hasko, Krakmaro, Häradskär Island Age Range Ages 12+ Operator Do the North From

 Long Weekend Kayak & Wild Camp the Archipelago - self-guided